All Episodes

 The second thing is to do everything you can to help them.

-And and I hope the people of Israel are smart enough to understand now what is at stake here.
+And I hope the people of Israel are smart enough to understand now what is at stake here.

-Um, and we have a special website set up.
+Anyway, the book is called BB My Story, and we have a special website set up.

 If you want to get an autographed copy, you can.

-It's also on Amazon.com, Hannity.com, and in bookstores everywhere.
+It's also on amazon.com, Hannity.com, and in bookstores everywhere.

-Uh, Mr. Prime Minister, the many years we've been friends, it's been my great honor.
+Mr. Prime Minister, the many years we've been friends, it's been my great honor.

-Well, I wish I could tell you come and vote.
+Well, I wish I could tell you to come and vote, but I can tell you to come and read.

 You mentioned Amazon.

-I've just been told that it's number two in the world right now, which is actually I think we saw you at number one.
+I've just been told that it's number two in the world right now, which is actually, I think we saw you at number one.

-Yeah, it's uh in the entire world.
+Yeah, it's in the entire world.

-Mr. Prime Minister, it's always a pleasure, sir.
+Yes, Mr. Prime Minister, it's always a pleasure, sir.

-Thank you for being with us, and uh we'll look forward to having you on TV this week as well.
+And we look forward to having you on TV this week as well.

 Sean, thank you.